nee1sharma/syncup-server/docs/user-guide.md

 Each GitHub release uploads the runnable jar and a versioned copy of this user guide together.
-After downloading the jar asset, start it with `java -jar syncup-server-1.0.3.jar`.
+After downloading the jar asset, start it with `java -jar syncup-server-X.Y.Z.jar`.
 The release job uses `gh release create` to publish those assets.

 ## Recommended Setup